acerempel/threedots-ca-v2/content/collections/pages/posts.md

     content:
       -
         type: text
-        text: 'These extracts from my spontaneous and infrequent jottings-down – scraps of paper fluttering by in the wind – are '
-      -
-        type: text
-        marks:
-          -
-            type: italic
-        text: elliptical
-      -
-        type: text
-        text: ' in the sense that their original context has been ' -
-        type: text
-        marks:
-          -
-            type: italic
-        text: elided
-      -
-        type: text
-        text: ', thus they are to some degree nonsensical.
-(Unfortunately ‘ellipsis’ and ‘elide’ turn out to be etymologically unrelated.)'
+        text: 'Extracts from my spontaneous and infrequent jottings-down, heavily edited.
+Since the original context that motivated their composition has elided, one may imagine them bracketed by ellipses.'
 ---